Update 2019-01-28: I am writing a book on how to reproduce my setup on Debian Buster. Consider the

-In this article, I document all the steps I take to get my working environment on Debian Sid.
+In this article, I document all the steps I take to get my custom desktop session on Debian Sid.
 The core of my setup is the Binary Space Partitioning Window Manager (BSPWM).
 It is a tilling window manager, similar to the arguably more popular i3 (i3WM).

 First some demos, then a few words about Debian release channels, a short note of why I prefer BSPWM over i3, and then the instructions.

 Any large gaps between windows are for demo purposes only, as I prefer to work with values between 0-5.

 Demo of a script that changes all themes on demand, from terminals to command line utilities, the system bar, etc. It is invoked by my

 dmenu script that provides the available options.
 The Tempus themes are compliant at minimum with the WCAG AA accessibility standard for colour contrast.

 2 A few words about Debian Sid and Debian release channels